ElijahChristianWiegandPRIS/Docs/prisSetup/Writerside/topics/PRIS-Bug-Worflow.md

 \### 🖼️ Production Examples

-\- Two screenshots were provided, but no query logs or step-by-step walkthrough of when claim appeared.
+\- Two screenshots were provided, but no query logs or step-by-step walkthrough of when the claim(s) appeared.